 "Spring has sprung and the grass has riz, I wonder where the daisies is."

 However you want to say it, the important part here is that Spring has sprung.

 Happy Spring everyone!

-This artilce was posted on Tuesday, March 20th, 2012 at 11:43 am and is filed under Countries & Cultures, England, English, Languages, New York, Poetry, Poets, Proverbs, Sayings, Sayings from the 1940's, Seasonal, Spring, USA.
+This article was posted on Tuesday, March 20th, 2012 at 11:43 am and is filed under Countries & Cultures, England, English, Languages, New York, Poetry, Poets, Proverbs, Sayings, Sayings from the 1940's, Seasonal, Spring, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.